 For many prospective home buyers in Chicagoland, the question arises of the pros and cons of an attached vs detached home.
-We interviewed realtor Jena Mancione, and dove deep into some price point research on Trulia, to get you the most important points of comparison.
+To get you the most important points of comparison, we interviewed realtor Jena Mancione and dove deep into some price point research on Trulia.

 Attached vs detached home price points